 \subsection{The Proposed methods}

-As mentioned above, both RBK(k) and GREK(k) algorithms use the k-means algorithm to group matrix rows.
-Undoubtedly, k-means clustering is one of the most effective methods for dividing data into different groups.
+As mentioned above, both RBK(k) and GREK(k) algorithms use the K-means algorithm to group matrix rows.
+Undoubtedly, K-means clustering is one of the most effective methods for dividing data into different groups.
 However, due to only considering the computational efficiency after partitioning and ignoring the computational cost of partitioning, the overall computational efficiency of the classic block Kaczmarz algorithm is not high.
-Therefore, to address these problems, a simple and fast block Kaczmarz algorithm that combines preprocessing techniques and orthogonal partitioning ideas is proposed in this paper.
+Therefore, in order to solve these problems, this paper proposes a simple and fast block Kaczmarz algorithm that combines matrix reordering techniques and orthogonal partitioning ideas.